jack-malik/PayTracker/README.md

     * Packaging of the app and the required command-line script can easily be provided by extending pom.xml and executing 'java -classpath <> .. *.jar' command.
     * The project is lacking unit testing due to time constraints.

+5/.
+H2 DATABASE

+PayTracker uses H2 database to store data.
+It creates H2 database 'paytracker.mv.db' in ${user.home}
+directory if such database does not exist.
+User can view the content of tables by logging to localhost:8082.
+When logging into database set:
+   5.1/.
+Saved Settings: Generic H2 (Embedded)
+   5.2/.
+Setting Name  : Generic H2 (Embedded)
+   5.3/.
+Driver Class  : org.h2.Driver
+   5.4/.
+User Name     : sa
+   5.5/.
+Password      : (empty)

+When PayTracker exists the H2 database remains on disk.
+When PayTracker starts again user can continue with all data from previous run safely stored in the existing database.
+PayTracker opens the existing database which is ready to be used.